SciVis/scivis.github.io/_events/TDASummerSchool2023.md

         <tr>
             <th>Thursday, Aug 24</th>
             <td>
-                Vector, tensor, and multi-field topology.
+                Lectures on vector, tensor, and multi-field topology.
             </td>
             <td>
                 Student presentations followed by lab session on using TDA and visualization software.